MLB trade deadline tracker: Astros reunite with Carlos Correa, Padres swing several deals

 Phillies stay aggressive, add OF Harrison Bader in deal with Twins

 The Phillies got outfielder Harrison Bader in exchange for two minor leaguers.
-It is the team’s second deal with the Minnesota Twins in two days after landing closer Jhoan Duran.
+It was the team’s second deal with the Twins in two days after landing closer Jhoan Duran.

 The 31-year-old Bader, a 2021 Gold Glove winner, remains a strong defender at all three outfield spots and has 12 home runs, 38 RBIs and a .778 OPS in 96 games.
 He also has postseason experience, playing in five playoff series with the Cardinals, Yankees and Mets with a .809 OPS and five career homers.

-The Phillies are sending minor league outfielder Hendry Mendez and right-hander Geremy Villoria to the Twins for Bader.
+The Phillies sent minor league outfielder Hendry Mendez and right-hander Geremy Villoria to the Twins for Bader.

-Tigers pry closer Kyle Finnegan from Nationals, also add Paul Sewald, Codi Heuer
+Tigers get closer Kyle Finnegan from Nationals, also add Charlie Morton, Paul Sewald

-AL Central-leading Detroit acquired Kyle Finnegan from Washington for two prospects, a person familiar with the deal told The Associated Press.
-The person spoke on condition of anonymity because the trade wasn't announced.

 The 35-year-old Sewald is eligible to return from the injured list on Sunday after being shut down with a strained right shoulder.
 He is 1-1 with a 4.70 ERA in 18 games this season, averaging more than one strikeout each inning.